JSemelhago/FraudEmailAnalysis/README.md

 # FraudEmailAnalysis
-Using file and Natural Language Toolkit analysis, this project's purpose is to analyze a fraudulent email corpus
+Using file and Natural Language Toolkit analysis, this project's purpose is to analyze a fraudulent email corpus.
+Furthermore, an LSTM was created to generate a preliminary neural net output using the corpus.

 ## Data